csantiago132/cassette/README.md

 The standard control components make use of icons from various sources.

-The CSS YouTube-style play/pause button and the skip button were authored in part by [@benwiley4000](https://github.com/benwiley4000), with heavy assistance from [this CodePen](https://codepen.io/aralon/pen/NqGWXZ%20) by [@aralon](https://github.com/Aralon).
+The CSS YouTube-style play/pause button and the skip button were authored in part by [@benwiley4000](https://github.com/benwiley4000), with heavy assistance from [this CodePen](https://codepen.io/OxyDesign/pen/ojpepQ) by [@OxyDesign](https://github.com/OxyDesign).

-The CSS volume icon set is from [icono](https://github.com/saeedalipoor/icono) by [@saeedalipoor](https://github.com/saeedalipoor).

-The SVG repeat icons and shuffle icon come from Google's [material-design-icons](https://github.com/google/material-design-icons).
+The SVG repeat, shuffle, fullscreen and volume icons come from Google's [material-design-icons](https://github.com/google/material-design-icons).